-Creating a monastery is a long-term project and is extremely beneficial, for both the nuns as well as the neighboring lay community and the environment in general.
-A monastery is also important for the teaching of Buddha to be available and to last in this region of the world.
+Creating a monastery is a long-term project and is extremely beneficial, for both the nuns and the neighboring lay community, and the environment.
+It also plays an essential role in preserving the Buddhas’ teachings.

 endless-knot